-The tough part about back training is that you are usually not able to look at the muscles working (like you would be on chest and arm days).
+The tough part about back training is that you are usually not able to look at the muscles working as you would be on chest and arm days.

 Truth is, we aren’t as good at back movements as we are at front movements because we can’t see the muscles and can’t watch them work while lifting.